Les bienfaits de l'acide acétique

 The benefits of acetic acid

-Acetic acid is at its peak recently thanks to Jessie Inchauspé, aka glucosegoddess on the networks, a French biochemist, blogger and natural health coach.
+Acetic acid has been all the rage lately, thanks in part to Jessie Inchauspé, aka glucosegoddess on social media, a French biochemist, blogger and natural health coach.

 Acetic acid: what is it?